pointnetwork/point-improvement-proposals/PIP-1.md

 ## Motivation

-Point chain intended to have several ecosystem layer applications.
-Those application can reuse similar components.
-It can reduce amount of work and make applications better connected with each other.
+Point Chain intends to have several ecosystem layer applications.
+Those applications can reuse similar components.
+Reusing these components can reduce the amount of work and make applications better connected with each other.

 ## Details

-There are 5 types of reusable components on Point network
+There are 5 types of reusable components on Point Network

 * Development tools
 * Smart contracts